nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-## Gnosis Feature(s)
+## gnosis.Gnosis Feature(s)

-### Task Manager
+### model.Task Manager

-Gnosis provides the ability to create, retrieve and delete different variety of tasks to manage.</br>
+gnosis.Gnosis provides the ability to create, retrieve and delete different variety of tasks to manage.</br>
 Different types of tasks includes: todos, deadlines and events.